 Tuition Breakdown by Program and Location

-Financial aid — including federal loans and access to roughly $2 million in scholarships — can lower your out-of-pocket costs.
+Financial aid, including federal loans and access to roughly $2 million in scholarships, can lower your out-of-pocket costs.

 What’s Included in Your Welding Tuition

-Program specifics — including the number of credit hours and course structure — determine per‑credit costs, which generally run $470–$750 and produce total tuition near $20,000–$35,000.
+Program specifics, including the number of credit hours and course structure, determine per-credit costs.
+These generally run $470 to $750, producing total tuition near $20,000 to $35,000.

 You’ll attend lab sessions on industry machines, receive curriculum resources, and get supervised practice time that’s built into tuition.